 Kinuta Park 都立砧公園

-Kinuta Park was used as an air defense space during the war and as a metropolitan golf course after the war.
-With the concept of a park that can be enjoyed by the whole family, the park has a family park, a baseball field, a soccer field, and other sports-related facilities.
+Kinuta Park was used as an air defence space during the war and as a metropolitan golf course after the war.
+With the concept of a park that can be enjoyed by the whole family, it features a family park, a baseball field, a football field, and other sports-related facilities.
 The park also has a store and the Setagaya Art Museum.
-Seasonal flowers can be seen every season, and Tanabata Festival and bird-watching events are also held.
+Seasonal flowers can be seen year-round, and events such as the Tanabata Festival and bird-watching are also held.

 Find out more about Kinuta Park here on Google maps.